Rogue Trooper: Plot synopsis

-"Fort Neuro" introduced a defensive line that has been cut off from both Southers and Norts since the beginning of the war.
-The Fort has been split into separate sectors by the same clouds, meaning each sector operates independently of each other, without any contact or cohesion.
-The soldiers within each sector are suffering from posttraumatic stress disorder so the French sector – known as "Franks" – wear Napoleonic era uniforms, and hold grand balls that were popular in that period.
-Other sectors display similar erratic behaviour, with the English troops – known as "Lime-ees" – dressing as holiday camp redcoats and behaving as though they are on a perpetual holiday, while the "Rom" garrison fashion themselves as 1950's Teddy Boys - or "Romeos".
+"Fort Neuro" introduced a defensive line that had been cut off from both Southers and Norts since the beginning of the war.
+The Fort has been split into separate sectors by clouds, meaning each sector operates independently of each other, without any contact or cohesion.
+The soldiers within each sector are suffering from posttraumatic stress disorder, so the French sector – known as "Franks" – wear Napoleonic era uniforms, and hold grand balls that were popular in that period.
+Other sectors display similarly erratic behaviour, with the English troops – known as "Lime-ees" – dressing as holiday camp redcoats and behaving as though they are on a perpetual holiday, while the "Rom" garrison fashion themselves as 1950's Teddy Boys - or "Romeos".

-Rogue is immune to all known toxins, diseases, and acids with three known exceptions:
+Rogue is immune to all known toxins, diseases, and acids, with three known exceptions: